harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 {:#jamming}
-October saw a significant increase in discussion among LN developers about solving a problem [first described in 2015][russell loop], as well as related problems.
+October saw a significant increase in discussion among LN developers about solving the jamming problem [first described in 2015][russell loop], as well as related problems.
 An LN node can route a payment to itself across a path of 20 or more hops.
 This allows an attacker with 1 BTC to temporarily lock up 20 BTC or more belonging to other users.
 After